qlulp/ImageFormatConverter/README.md

 - added computing in the background (multithreading)
 - added gradient status bar
 - updated user interface
+- added a button to hide the step bar
 - added the ability to resize images
 - Optimized image preview (you can safely work with up to 1000 images)
 - added the ability to resize images while maintaining proportions